-• Receive an annual report on health and safety management within the Trust.
+- Receive an annual report and regular update reports on health and safety management within the Trust - Have oversight quarterly of the progress against the Health and Safety action plan.

 Compliance and Disclosure Statements

 - Be assured of the action taken by officers who have operated outside of the tender and quotation procedures - Be presented with notification of any waivers of the Standing Financial Instructions and Standing Orders (for the Board of Directors and Board of Governors) and be assured of their appropriateness.